98.9% Of all customers recommend us, we're so confident about our results we publish all reviews and statsView Live Stats View Reviews

-Negotiation is a key skill within any role, whether negotiating internally with managers or other departments; or externally with suppliers and customers.
-This course is suitable for professionals aiming to understand key elements of the negotiation process and enhance their personal negotiation skills.
+Negotiation skills training to provide you with practical hands on examples you can use within any role, whether negotiating internally with managers or other departments; or externally with suppliers and customers.
+This course is suitable for professionals aiming to understand key elements of the negotiation process and to improve their personal negotiation skills.

 BenefitsAt the end of this course you will be able to employ techniques and strategies that will help you to negotiate more successfully with others to achieve a win-win situation that addresses the needs of both parties, rather than making compromises or concessions.

 The process of negotiation

 Different styles, transactional, collaborating, to creative

 Adapting to feedback in both group and one on one situations

 Taking things forward

 Personal assessment - What will you implement from this learning?